apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 .. note::

-   If you do not have a issue and you need help finding one please refer to the :ref:`finding-issues` part of the guide.
+   If you do not have an issue and you need help finding one please refer to the :ref:`finding-issues` part of the guide.

 Once you have an issue picked out and assigned to yourself, you can